Freysi21/Jalapenopapi/README.md

 - Delete

 The table must have a defined pk named id that is not composite.
-Or without the pk only BySearchQuery does not throw an error.
+Otherwise BySearchQuery does not throw an error.
 Encapsulation is possible but modify the data throws an error.

 ## What its not